AnkitAvi11/AnkitAvi11/README.md

 I am a BCA Graduate from BIT Mesra, Lalpur, Ranchi Campus.
 I am currently pursuing my Masters in Computer applications and very passionate about solving problems.
 Love to work on multiple technologies like JavaScript, CPP, Java, Python.

+- 🔭 I’m currently working on a fullstack **Svelte and Django Application**

+- 🌱 I’m currently learning **Android Development and Cloud Computing**

+- 👨‍💻 Some of my projects are available at my [Github](https://github.com/AnkitAvi11?tab=repositories)

+- 💬 Ask me about **React, Javascript, Django, Node.js, Express, MongoDB, Data Structures and Algorithms**

+- 📫 How to reach me **kumar.ankit383@gmail.com**

 ### My Field of Interest
 Full stack Web Development ,
 DevOps,